open-company/developer-onboarding/README.md

 ## Process Priorities

 Production code gets tested.
 Tests run in [continuous integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration).
 Not all code needs all kinds of tests (unit, integration, system, acceptance, ...).
-Pragmatism still rules and strict [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) is not important to us (we prefer our own version of TDD, thinking-driven development), but automated test development is a core skill of all our developers and test automation is a key consideration in code reviews.
+Pragmatism still rules and strict [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) is not important to us (we prefer our own acronym of TDD, thinking-driven development), but automated test development is a core skill of all our developers and test automation is a key consideration in code reviews.

 All services do their best to trap and report errors.
 Error handling and alerting is a key consideration in code reviews.